TomatenKuchenDEV/docs/docs/serverstats.md

 Filter werden als Query-Parameter an die URL angehängt: `https://tomatenkuchen.eu/stats/?guild=608640398595719170?type=messages&time=2w`.
 Die Verwendung der `?` und `&` in dieser Form ist wichtig.

 - `type`: Only shows the specified stat type.
-	- `?type=members`: Mitgliederzahl
+	- `?type=members`: Member count
-	- `?type=messages`: Nachrichten pro Tag
+	- `?type=messages`: Messages per day
-	- `?type=boosts`: Boostanzahl
+	- `?type=boosts`: Boost count
-	- `?type=chatters`: Anzahl aktiver Chatter
+	- `?type=chatters`: Active chatter amount
-- `time`: Zeigt nur Statistiken innerhalb des angegebenen Zeitraums an:
+- `time`: Only shows statistics within the given time span:
-	- `?time=1mo`: Zeigt nur Statistiken innerhalb des letzten Monats an.
+	- `?time=1mo`: Only shows statistics of the last months.

-Diese Optionen können auch beim `stats`-Befehl verwendet werden.
-Dieser generiert auch eine entsprechende URL, welche geteilt werden kann.
+Those options can also be used for the `stats` command.
+The command also generates an URL for easier sharing.